-We turned into a Community Garden in just a matter of a year!
-Here are some pictures from that venture, and a few other projects I have done since then.
+We turned it into a Community Garden in just a matter of a year!
+Here are some pictures from that venture, and a few other community gardening projects I have done since then.
 Happy growing!

 Here are ten easy edibles to grow from seed with your children and your family: